Uintatherium: Asia

 The second species of Uintatherium, U. insperatus, lived in the Lushi Formation what is now Henan, China during the Middle Eocene.
 The precise age of the fossils assigned to this species are uncertain, but they have been estimated to be between 48 and 37 million years ago, which is roughly contemporaneous with the existence of U. anceps in North America.
 This corresponds to the Sharamurunian Asian land mammal age, which lasted for about the same length of time.
-Remains assigned to U. insperatus have also been found in the similarly-aged Uqbulak Formation in the Junggar Basin.
+Remains assigned to U. cf. insperatus have also been found in the similarly-aged Uqbulak Formation in the Junggar Basin.

 The composition of Asian land mammal assemblages was similar in several ways to the contemporary assemblages in North America, although the precise timing of faunal turnover is not as well studied with respect to Eocene ecosystems in Asia.
 The carnivorous mammals of the continent were generally similar, with mesonychids, haplodectids, hyaenodontids, and the carnivoramorphan Miacis being the most abundant predators.
 However, several endemic carnivores coexisted with these including Eusmilus (an early nimravid), Cynodictis (a primitive amphicyonid), and the controversial carnivorous ungulate Andrewsarchus.
 Prey for these animals included a diverse array of terrestrial ungulates including late surviving members of Paleocene lineages such as the coryphodont Eudinoceras, dichobunids, tillodontians, and taeniodontans.
 Ungulate groups common in North America were also represented, including Hyrachyus as well as the helohyids, brontotheriids, helaletiids, and amynodontids.
 They were accompanied by a diverse array of perissodactyls, which underwent a radiation in Asia during the Middle Eocene.
 These new groups included the paraceratheriids, hyracodontids, chalicotheriids, and deperetellids.
 The artiodactyl anthracotheres also first evolved in Asia during this period.